 CD-4 KEY PERFORMANCE PARAMETERS

-Although the high-level key performance parameters (KPPs) cannot be directly measured without beam, the capability to achieve these parameters will be demonstrated at CD-4 through the measurement of the low-level KPPs.
-The achievement of the low-level KPPs will be proven through bench tests, survey measurements, simulation studies and the meeting of design specifications.
+Although the high-level key performance parameters (KPPs) cannot be directly measured without beam, the capability to achieve these parameters will be demonstrated at CD-4 through the measurement of the low-level KPPs plus full system simulation studies.
+The achievement of the low-level KPPs will be proven through bench tests, survey measurements and the meeting of design specifications.
 Appendix A provides further details on the KPPs.

 High-level CD-4 key performance parameters: instrument must be capable of: